Simple broadband signal detection at the fundamental limit

 Quantum sensors convert weak classical fields into measurable changes of a quantum state.
 For oscillating signals, coherent control enables strong narrowband selectivity, but in many settings the carrier frequency is not known a priori and may lie anywhere within a wide band.
 The resulting bandwidth-sensitivity tradeoff is a recurring bottleneck in AC magnetometry, noise spectroscopy \cite{degen2017quantum,bylander2011noise} and proposed searches for axion-like dark matter and gravitational-wave detection \cite{graham2015axion,abbott2016gw150914}.

 A recent line \cite{huang2025vast,babbush2025grand,stas2025entanglement,brown2025perspective,khan2025quantum,cotler2025noisy,feng2025physical,liu2025optimal,qian2025data} of work on quantum-algorithmic sensing emphasizes that broadband detection resembles an unstructured search problem and derives a sensing-time lower bound by analogy with Grover's algorithm \cite{grover1997quantum,allen2025quantum}.
-This raises a natural question: \emph{is saturating the lower bound on broadband sensing inherently computational (requiring a quantum computer), or is it fundamentally metrological (achievable by coherent control and measurement alone)?} We argue here for the latter.
-We connect broadband detection directly to the integrated quantum Fisher information (IQFI) and show how the bound in Ref.~\cite{allen2025quantum} appears as an IQFI-based bandwidth constrain.
-We conclude by giving a concrete multi-resonant control construction based on a randomized SSH Hamiltonian that distributes sensitivity across a wide band and empirically attains the expected scaling.
+This raises a natural question: \emph{is saturating the lower bound on broadband sensing inherently computational (requiring a quantum computer), or is it fundamentally metrological (achievable by coherent control and measurement alone)?} We argue for the latter.
+We connect broadband detection directly to the integrated quantum Fisher information (IQFI), show that the bound in Ref.~\cite{allen2025quantum} is an IQFI-based bandwidth constraint and then give a multiresonant analog construction whose simulated performance follows the predicted scaling.

 \paragraph*{Broadband AC detection problem} We formalize broadband detection (as in Ref.~\cite{allen2025quantum}) as a promise problem $\mathrm{AC}[B_{\min},\Delta\omega]$: given an oscillatory field